 There are many tips for choosing the right cane height: seeing that your elbow is bent about 15° when you hold the cane, or measuring from the floor to the crease of your wrist.
 But these methods aren’t always foolproof, and a cane that’s too tall or too short can jeopardize your balance further.
 Adjustable canes can remove the guesswork and let you experiment and find the best length for your posture and gait.
 Many canes can adjust from 28 inches to 38 inches, appropriate for users 5’0” to 6’5” tall.

 Quad canes are intended to redistribute the user’s weight, but canes are designed to support a certain amount of weight.
 If you weigh more than the cane’s intended weight limit, it may not support you if you lose your balance.
 Most quad canes have a weight limit of 250 to 300 pounds.
 Check to make sure the cane you choose can give you the support you need, and look at bariatric models if necessary.

 It’s not unusual for someone who has balance challenges to have pain in their joints.
-Users with hand or wrist problems might want to choose an offset cane or a model with a horizontal handle.
+Users with a wrist brace might want to choose an offset cane or a model with a horizontal handle.
 These design elements can help redistribute body weight or reduce pressure on the joints of the hand and wrist without sacrificing stability.